37 minutes

 When using our automatic payroll system, pay periods that contain payments larger than $10,000.00 will be partially paid.

 For example; if you have an unpaid amount of $9,000.00 for day 1 and $1,000.00 for day 2, then that payment will be partially paid because it reached the payment limit of $10,000.00 per transaction.
-The team member will get paid $9,000.00 first, the remaining $1,000.00 will be paid on the next payment attempt, which should be the following day.
+The team member will get paid $9,000.00 first, and the remaining $1,000.00 will be paid on the next payment attempt, which should be the following day.

 STEP 1